 These hardware wallets do not currently support the Metamask signature methods we require to register new users and pay for subscriptions, so a traditional Metamask account is necessary.

 You can upgrade your plan at any time.
 When upgrading from the Developer to Professional plan before your renewal date, your current subscription balance will not be refunded.
 The features of your upgraded plan will start immediately after purchasing.

 How do I downgrade my plan?
 Do you offer refunds?

 There are two options when downgrading from a paid plan:

 - You can downgrade from the Professional plan to the Developer plan at any time by cancelling your subscription, then purchasing the Developer plan.

-- You can downgrade to the Free plan at any time by canceling your current payment.
-You will then switch to the Free plan at your next renewal date.
+- You can downgrade to the On Demand plan at any time by canceling your current payment.
+You will then switch to the On Demand plan at your next renewal date.

 We do not offer refunds for cancellations or plan downgrades.

 Building on MythX gives you access to the premier smart contract security analysis service that combines static code analysis, guided greybox fuzzing, and symbolic execution.
 You can focus on the user experience while we focus on providing the best security analysis engine possible.

 You can also earn a revenue share through your tool, with the share calculated based on the number of paying users who use your tool.
 We are planning to offer 25% of API revenues back to tool builders once our paid subscription plans go live.